Adamwithan0/K-means-for-Rugby-Social-Team-Making-/README.md

 # Code Description

 The Classic Post-Rugby Match Social: Half the team is covered in bruises, bandages and black eyes, but that still doesn't mean we can't have fun!
 Ususally games are played between two teams, including customary games of touch.
-For these games, we want to ensure that each team has good team chemistry, as well as an equal number of forward players and back players, as to make it a fair and evn match up.
+For these games, we want to ensure that each team has good team chemistry, as well as an equal number of forward players and back players, as to make it a fair and even match up.
 For that, we ask players to fill out a brief survey before each social event, including name, position and then a brief description of their interests.
 The Program will then cluster two teams by interests and position, returning a visualised dataset of who the best teams will be.

 ## Sentence Clustering and Top Matches